nicholasdbrady/cookbook/src/content/blog/getting-started-with-phi-3.md

 ```

 #### Optional: Loading a dataset with prompt examples
 This step is optional and not required to demo Phi-3.
-However, if you want to experiment with different topics for the model, you can use a dataset.
-In this case, we are using the `ultrachat_200k` dataset from Hugging Face.
+However, if you want to experiment with samples of diverse topics for the model, you can use a dataset.
+In this case, we are using the `ultrachat_200k` dataset from HuggingFace.
 First, we import the necessary libraries: `pandas` for data manipulation and `datasets` for loading the dataset.

 Next, we load the [ultrachat_200k dataset from Hugging Face](https://huggingface.co/datasets/HuggingFaceH4/ultrachat_200k) and select the `test_sft` split.